ryanjgallagher/focalevents/twitter/README.md

 python -m twitter.search event_name --get_convos
 ```

 The **conversation search** and **quote search** default to collecting reply threads and quotes that occurred between the first and last search/stream tweets.
 In other words, `start_time` defaults to `first_time` and `end_time` defaults to `last_time`.
-If we wanted to get, for example, all of the replies that occurred during the focal event and 2 days after the focal event, then we can use the `end_time` parameter in the same way that was described above:
+If we wanted to get, for example, all of the replies that occurred during the focal event and 2 days after the focal event, then we can use the `end_time` parameter to change when the search ends:

 ```
 python -m twitter.search event_name --get_convos -end_time last_time -n_days_after 2
 ```

 The **timeline search** defaults to collecting user timelines from 14 days _before_ the focal event to the time of the last tweet of the focal event, i.e. `start_time` defaults to `first_time` with `n_days_back` as 14, and `end_time` defaults to `last_time`.
-The parameters `start_time`, `n_days_back`, `end_time`, and `n_days_after` can be used in any combination to set other timeline search defaults.
+The parameters `start_time`, `n_days_back`, `end_time`, and `n_days_after` can be used in any combination to set other timeline search ranges.
 There is also a flag `full_timelines` if you want to collect all of the focal event users' tweets.
 Note, because user timelines are collected using the full-archive search, these are _full_ user timelines, not just the most recent 3,200 user tweets, as was the case when using the user timeline endpoint for v1 and v2 of Twitter's API.

 ```
 python -m twitter.search event_name --get_timelines --full_timelines